freeflowuniverse/crystallib/_archive/baobab/models/circles/gen/README.md

 # Circles Code Generation

-This module is responsible for generating definers and 3script action parser for circle models.
+This module is responsible for generating definers and heroscript action parser for circle models.
 Read [circles](circles/README.md) first.

 ## Generating Definers